 \section{Abstract}

 {

-Classifying Yang-Baxter operators is an essential first step in the study of the simulation of integrable quantum systems on quantum computers.
-One of the earliest initiatives was taken by Hietarinta in classifying constant Yang-Baxter solutions for a two-dimensional local Hilbert space (qubit representation).
-He obtained 11 families of invertible solutions, including the one generated by the permutation operator.
-While these methods work well for 4 by 4 solutions, they become cumbersome for higher dimensional representations.
-In this work, we overcome this restriction by constructing the constant Yang-Baxter solutions in a representation independent manner by using ans\"{a}tze from algebraic structures.
-We use four different algebraic structures that reproduce 10 of the 11 Hietarinta families when the qubit representation is chosen.
-The methods include a set of commuting operators, Clifford algebras, Temperley-Lieb algebras, and partition algebras.
-We do not obtain the $(2,2)$ Hietarinta class with these methods.
+In order to examine the simulation of integrable quantum systems using quantum computers, it is crucial to first classify Yang-Baxter operators.
+Hietarinta was among the first to classify constant Yang-Baxter solutions for a two-dimensional local Hilbert space (qubit representation).
+Including the one produced by the permutation operator, he was able to construct eleven families of invertible solutions.
+These techniques are effective for 4 by 4 solutions, but they become difficult to use for representations with more dimensions.
+To get over this limitation, we use algebraic ans\"{a}tze to generate the constant Yang-Baxter solutions in a representation independent way.
+We employ four distinct algebraic structures that, depending on the qubit representation, replicate 10 of the 11 Hietarinta families.
+Among the techniques are partition algebras, Clifford algebras, Temperley-Lieb algebras, and a collection of commuting operators.
+Using these techniques, we do not obtain the $(2,2)$ Hietarinta class.

 }